 I am extremely well-read on the topic.
 Someday soon, I will include my extensive reading list as a resource.

 I have attended several seminars, webinars, and workshops to educate myself.

-Today, we will look at the similarities and differences between male and female abuse survivors and specific implications for ministry to male sexual abuse survivors.
+Today, we will examine the similarities and differences between male and female abuse survivors and specific implications for ministry to male sexual abuse survivors.

-First, let’s look at what female and male sexual abuse survivors have in common.
+First, look at what female and male sexual abuse survivors have in common.

 Female and Male Sexual Abuse Survivors have much in common.

 Both male and female survivors come in all shapes, sizes, ages, and economic, ethnic, and social backgrounds.
 They can come from safe and unsafe home environments.
 They may have been groomed by their attacker or been targets of opportunity.

 They may feel damaged and lifelong shame for what they experienced.